The Complete Uk lawn glossary

 pH

 A measure of soil acidity or alkalinity on a scale from 0 to 14.
-Below 7 is acidic, above 7 is alkaline, 7 is neutral.
+Most UK lawn grasses prefer 6.0 to 7.0.

 Robbie's Take

 Get a soil test.
 They're cheap and tell you something essential.
 If your pH is way off, you'll struggle no matter how much fertiliser you throw at it.
-Correcting pH takes time, so be patient and retest annually until you're in range.

 Phosphorus (P)

 A macronutrient essential for root development, energy transfer, and seed establishment.
-The middle number in the NPK ratio.

 Robbie's Take

 Phosphorus is most important when establishing new grass.
 After that, requirements drop.
 Starter fertilisers are high in phosphorus for a reason.
-Established lawn feeds are lower because the roots are already developed.

 Plantain